wizards-of-lua/wizards-of-lua/docs/creating-a-self-signed-ssl-certificate.md

         -keyalg RSA -sigalg SHA256withRSA -keysize 2048 -validity 365 \
         -storetype pkcs12
 ```
-* When prompted for passwords, just choose some and store them properly in your mind.
+* When prompted for a password, just choose one and store it properly in your mind.
-You will need to write them into the server's config later on.
+You will need to write it into the server's config later on.
+Please note that different store and key passwords are not supported for PKCS12 keystores.
+So you will use the same password for both.
 * This will generate a new file called ```server-keystore.jks``` in the current directory.

 ### Adding the SSL-Certificate to your Minecraft Server